Its time for Datetime

 Datetime2 ticks better

-The following test shows storage protocol used for datetime2 data type.
+The following test shows the storage protocol used for the datetime2 data type.

 Figure 3, datetime2 storage protocol

-There are a few interesting things in the way Sql Server storage engine deals with datetime2.
+There are a few interesting things in the way the SQL Server storage engine deals with datetime2.

 - The maximum length of the datatype is 8bytes, SELECT dt2_maxSize = DATALENGTH(SYSDATETIME()).
-Size required to store datetime2 into a binary data type is 9bytes.
+The size required to store datetime2 into a binary data type is 9bytes.
 The one extra byte is used to store precision*.

-- Bytes are stored in reversed order – more details on the famous argument between Lilliputans can be found in an excellent post here 🙂
+- Bytes are stored in reversed order – more details on the famous argument between Lilliputians can be found in an excellent post here 🙂

-- Date part is stored in the “last” 3bytes.
+- The date part is stored in the “last” 3bytes.

-- Storage size required to store Time part may vary between 3 – 5 bytes depending on requested precision.
+- The storage size required to store the Time part may vary between 3 – 5 bytes depending on the requested precision.

 *NOTE: DATETIME2(n) is a fixed data type.
-Depending on scale(n) Sql server storage engine use 6-8 bytes to physically store the information on data page.
-The one extra byte is not needed since the precision cannot vary across different rows.
+Depending on the scale(n) SQL server storage engine use 6-8 bytes to physically store the information on the data page.
+One extra byte is not needed since the precision cannot vary across different rows.

 Configurable precision

-The younger brother gives us ability to control the date type’s precision.
-As mentioned above, the maximum precision is 100ns, or 7 decimal places in the time part.
+The younger brother gives us the ability to control the date type’s precision.
+As mentioned above, the maximum precision is 100ns or 7 decimal places in the time part.
 If not specified, DATETIME2 uses the maximum precision.

 The query below shows different precision of the same datetime2 value.

-Datetime(3) precision is “more precise” than datetime since it provides 1 milisecond (1/1000 of a second) precision rather then datetime’s 1/300 of a second precision.
+Datetime(3) precision is “more precise” than DATETIME since it provides 1 millisecond (1/1000 of a second) precision rather than DATETIME’s 1/300 of a second precision.

 Add a day trick does not work with DATETIME2.